Two popular Medigap plan options in the United States are ending in the near future.

 Current Medigap policyholders

-If you are currently enrolled in a Medigap policy, you can still take action today.
+If you are currently enrolled in Medigap Plan C or Plan F, you can still take action today.

 Esposito said that if you are currently enrolled in Plan F or Plan C and want to switch carriers before 2020, you should switch as soon as possible to lock in the current rates.
 He believes that insurance carriers may increase premiums in the future.